shakebugs/shake-docs/docs/ios/disable.md

 You could simply never call the  `Shake.start()` method for guest users, but what if a user switches from host to guest mode?

 ## Pausing
-Set `Shake.isPaused` property to `false` wherever you find it appropriate in your app.
+Set `Shake.isPaused` property to `true` wherever you find it appropriate in your app.

 Shake will be paused immediately, which means:
 1. Shake can't be invoked any more